Program Information for Straight Hail Insurance 2020

 Purchasing: When purchasing Straight Hail Insurance, clients are advised to appoint an authorized representative who can act on their behalf.
 An authorized representative has the same authority as the client, in their absence, to not only report but also accept damage assessed to crops.

 If a client purchases Straight Hail Insurance after acres have incurred damage, clients are required to report the estimated percent of previous damage and the fields affected are subject to an acceptance inspection prior to liability being accepted by AFSC.

 Reporting a loss: Submit your hail claim to AFSC within 14 calendar days following the date on which the storm occurred.
 Late reporting of hail damage after 14 days will not be accepted.

 New for 2020: AFSC Connect online hail claim reporting provides a simplified way to report by prepopulating your land and crop information.
-Claims can be submitted online through AFSC Connect at afsc.ab/login, by phone or by completing the Client Reported Hail Claim Information form.
+Claims can be submitted online through AFSC Connect at afsc.ca/login or by phone.

 AFSC requires the following information when a report of hail damage is filed:

 - The legal location, crop type and number of acres affected;

 - The date of the storm; and